 An example of a general corruptionist criticism is Duncan Pritchard’s (2015) argument that increasing reliance on technology in education is in prima facie tension with a modest form of edificationism.
 The cultivation of epistemic virtue requires students to undertake and perform certain cognitive tasks, in the process of which they can develop qualities like attentiveness or diligence.
 But technology enables students to ‘off-load’ this cognitive work onto external devices, thereby in effect foregoing opportunities for edification.
 Why bother to develop virtues like attentiveness or insightfulness if Googling can remember and explain for you?

 Pritchard criticises such ‘technomanic’ tendencies for the reason that their effects are to erode the possibility conditions for the cultivation of epistemic virtues.
 The ‘off-loading’ of cognitive work is apt to reduce edifying opportunities while, at the same time, creating conditions conducive to vices, such as epistemic laziness.
 We see here the concern for damage to epistemic character constitutive of corruption, alongside two conditionality claims.
 First, Pritchard identifies conditions that are prone to generate and amplify corrupting tendencies: technomania, an attitude of unreflectively zealous enthusiasm for promoting and entrenching educational use of technology in ways resisting to criteria like pedagogic relevance or efficacy; and epistemic individualism, the idea that epistemic agency is ultimately individual, not premised on collective activity.
-Such individualism is suspect, since certain virtues can only be cultivated through cooperative epistemic endeavour—humility, say.
+Such individualism is suspect, since certain virtues can only be cultivated through cooperative epistemic endeavour—humility, say (cf. Kidd 2015).
 If so, cognitive ‘off-loading’ in classrooms deprives students of the opportunities for collective epistemic activity that are essential to edification.
 Educational systems characterised by technomania and epistemic individualism are therefore likely to be corrupting—not least because those features naturally pull together.
 Why work with other agents, when some electronic device can do the work faster?

 As predicted, Pritchard’s conditionality claims naturally point to corrective claims.
 One is that students can be encouraged to take ‘cognitive ownership’ when they are deliberating about when and why to ‘off-load’ cognitive work.
 Another is to embrace a form of ‘extended virtue epistemology’ that recognises the ways that epistemic agency extends beyond ‘skull and skin’.
 Such extended conceptions will affirm the need for collective epistemic activity, safeguarding a sense of the need for its distinctive edifying opportunities.
 The virtues at risk of being eroded by this technomanic individualism can be protected, while the vices it is liable to feed can be cut off at the roots.
 But, unfortunately, the identity of those virtues and vices is not given, making this a generalist corruption criticism.

 This has several costs.
 To start with, the absence of a specific vice means the criticism lacks the conceptual and empirical specificity it might otherwise have.
 This can, at times, be liable to limit its persuasive power and evidential force, at least to those who may defend technomania and individualism.
 A related worry is that it will be harder to respond to cases where a corruptionist criticism is challenged or contested.
 Those accused of using teaching styles judged to be dogmatising may reject that charge; without a definition of that vice, such contestations will be difficult to adjudicate.
 If a vice is carefully detailed, then it should be easier to demonstrate that a system is apt to encourage its development.
 Still, one might reply that most of the vices of the mind are familiar enough not to need such treatment.
 But that may be an idle hope.